Ridgway State Park

 Picnicking

+Explore the beauty of Ridgway and retire to a picturesque setting for a leisurely picnic.
 There are 87 picnicking sites located throughout the park, including some near the swim beach and playgrounds.
-Explore the beauty of Ridgway and retire to a picturesque setting for a picnic.
-Many picnicking sites are universally accessible and offer the comforts of shelters, restrooms and nearby drinking-water hydrants.
+Additionally, Ridgway State Park offers designated group picnic areas and venues for larger gatherings.
+Many picnicking sites are universally accessible and offer the comforts of shade shelters, BBQ grills, restrooms, and nearby drinking-water hydrants.

 Upcoming Events